 Reaction & Thoughts:

 Landmark western, and one of the most influential Hollywood movies.
-Though full of clichés, one has to remember that this movie invented most of them.
+Based upon Owen Wister’s 1902 novel of the same name, The Virginian is ridden with clichés, but one has to keep in mind that this movie invented most of them.

 Also, despite being an early talkie, The Virginian effectively showcased the outdoors.
-Today the movie may not look like much, but at the time, because of the archaic sound equipment, shooting outside a studio posed incredible challenges.
-You sense a certain amount of experimentation and that is interesting, at least to me.
+Today, the movie may not look like much, but at the time, because of the archaic sound equipment, shooting outside a studio posed incredible challenges.
+You sense a certain amount of experimentation and that was interesting to watch, at least to me.

-Cooper plays the original “man with no name” and the role made him a star.
+Gary Cooper plays the original “Man With No Name” and the role made him a star.
 He was clearly an unlikely candidate for movie stardom.
 Cooper’s lanky body and soft-spoken voice is not the stuff of movie legends.
-And, yet, there is something very special about him.
+And, yet, there is something very special about him — you can’t take your eyes off him.

 Conclusions & Final Thoughts: